allenwp/AgX-GLSL-Shaders/README.md

 **Why?**

-Because the current Filmic has issues like the Notorious Six, meaning Filmic collapes all colors into six before attenuating to white.
+Because the current Filmic has issues like the Notorious Six, meaning Filmic collapses all colors into six before attenuating to white.
 Filmic also doesn't have the capability to handle wider gamut render produced by wider working space, spectral rendering, real-camera-produced colorimetry etc.

 **How?**